onitu/onitu/docs/drivers.rst

   :type size: int
   :rtype: string

-.. function:: upload_chunk(filename, offset, chunk)
+.. function:: upload_chunk(metadata, offset, chunk)

   Write a chunk in a file at a given offset.

-  :param filename: The absolute path to the file
+  :param metadata: The metadata of the file
   :type filename: string
   :param offset: The offset from which the content should be written
   :type offset: int